Table of contents

 Pricing Policy

 Breytenbachs Immigration Consultants’ prices have been fixed for you, our client, in mind.
-Our fees are competitive and reasonable so that you can receive affordable and expert advice from our OISC registered consultants.
+Our fees are competitive and reasonable so that you can receive affordable and expert advice from our OISC-registered consultants.

 Our fees are lower than you will find from many other London firms.
-Our central London location brings you the convenience without the cost.
+Our central London location brings you convenience without the cost.

 We will do everything possible to ensure the success of your application or case.
 We never file an immigration application unless we have given you a very clear assessment of the chances of success.
 If we do not believe your application is likely to be approved, we will inform you beforehand, so that you can decide whether you wish to proceed or not.

-You can also be confident that you are getting friendly, professional advice from OISC registered consultants.
+You can also be confident that you are getting friendly, professional advice from OISC-registered consultants.
 We will provide you with the very latest information and best advice for your unique circumstances.

 Unlike many solicitors and visa agencies, that are only prepared to give general estimates, we provide you with a fixed quote for all work we will undertake on your behalf so that you can have peace of mind and plan accordingly.